zotherstupidguy/utter/README.md

-# Utter' Tenets for Good Web API Design
+# Utter's Tenets for Good Web API Design
 - Use plural instead of singular (/dogs instead of /dog)
 - Enforce the use Versioning as v1, v2, v3, NOT v1.0.1 or v1.1
 - Package and deploy your versioned API to your Production Server